Days Gone Trophy Guide and Road Map for PlayStation 4

 After level 40 you will need around 20,000 – 26,000 exp per level and as a horde will give you 3000-4000 exp, your best bet is to farm those.
 While it seems as though you will need to take out 5-7 hordes per level, you do actually get 20-50 exp for every Freaker you kill while fighting a horde which means you actually only need to take out 3-4 hordes per level.

 Once you’re done and you’ve reached level 45, you won’t actually earn the trophy until you’ve bought all 45 Skills.
-Once you have purchased your last remaining skill, the trophy will pop:
+Once you have purchased your last remaining skill, the trophy will pop and our journey through this Days Gone Trophy Guide should come to an end:

 Go above and BEYOND, unlocking every trophy in Days Gone